nhunguet/One-shot-learning-Model/README.md

 # Paper1
-This is coding file for my paper.
+This is coding for classification model - One shot learning